 Every week I sit down to write a meal plan, and either write it and don’t adhere to it or forget to buy one or two (alright, often more) vital ingredients for the meals.
 It doesn’t help that we don’t do our food shop on a regular day due to Sams unpredictable work schedule and only having one car!
 I should really set up a weekly home delivery slot but that too seems to slip my mind every week and we end up eating freezer scraps for a day!
 There are several big supermarkets around us along with a few smaller local ones but trying to get more than a bagful of food with a baby and a toddler in tow is a bit of a mission!
-As I said, we’re not spoilt for choice in supermarkets that will deliver to us, and there are also online butchers, like Westin Gourmet who will deliver fresh and responsibly sourced meats and various fruit and veg delivery services too.

 We have decided however that with the start of Arlo on solids we need to: